holepunchto/bare-module-traverse/README.md

 #### `const dependencies = traverse(url[, options], readModule[, listPrefix])`

-Traverse the module graph rooted at `url`, which must be a WHATWG `URL` instance. `readModule` is called with a `URL` instance for every module to be read and must either return the module source, if it exists, or `null`. `listPrefix` is called with a `URL` instance of every prefix to be listed and must return a list of `URL` instances that have the specified `URL` as a prefix.
+Traverse the module graph rooted at `url`, which must be a WHATWG `URL` instance. `readModule` is called with a `URL` instance for every module to be read and must either return the module source, if it exists, or `null`. `listPrefix` is called with a `URL` instance of every prefix to be listed and must yield `URL` instances that have the specified `URL` as a prefix.
 If not provided, prefixes won't be traversed.
 If `readModule` returns a promise or `listPrefix` returns a promise generator, synchronous iteration is not supported.

 Options include: